 - Stay upwind of the area where dirt is being disturbed.

-- Consider wearing an N95 mask or respirator (bandanas, surgical face masks, and simple dust masks are NOT protective).
+- Consider wearing an N95 mask or respirator (cloth face masks, bandanas, surgical face masks, KN95 masks, and simple dust masks are not as protective).

 - After returning indoors, change out of clothes if covered with dirt.
 Be careful not to shake out clothing and breathe in the dust before washing.
 If someone else is washing your clothes, warn the person before they handle the clothes.